What is private hire taxi insurance?

 If you love to be behind the wheel, driving a taxi can be a great way to make a living.
 Cities like London are well known for their black cab drivers.
 But across other major cities like Birmingham, Edinburgh and Manchester, private hire apps like Uber are on the rise.

 If you own your own vehicle, working as a private hire taxi driver can be a good alternative to driving a black cab.
-While your own car will already be insured, to carry private hire taxi passengers, you will need specialist taxi insurance.
+While your own car will already be insured, to carry private hire taxi passengers, you will need specialist private hire insurance.

 Driving any car on the roads is not without risk.
 Carrying fare-paying passengers brings different risks.
 Whether your private hire vehicle is a minibus, saloon, limo or luxury airport taxi, you’ll need to be sure you are covered in case a claim is brought against you.